webix-hub/docs/data/nodejs/custom_serverside.md

 **Url** loads data returned by dedicated script while **save** points to script that saves data to database each time you make changes on client side.

-The following basic instructions will help you tune your scripts to return data and provide responses for editing operations.
-Here we work on PHP with SQLite3 database.
+The following basic instructions will help you tune your scripts to return data and provide responses for editing operations. <p style="color:purple;">Here we work on PHP with SQLite3 database.</p>

 - [Data Loading](#load)
 - [Data Saving](#save)